-When you’re scaling your customer acquisition channels in order to grow your business, it can be tough to know which platform will bring your site traffic that converts.
+When you’re looking to scale your customer acquisition channels in order to grow your business, it can be tough to know in advance which platform will bring your site enough high-converting traffic to make a difference to your bottom line.

-Sure, you have killer content and you study your site analytics – you know exactly which channel is bringing in the money.
-But you can always test channels faster, be more flexible, and leverage existing customer data for more insight into your next audience.
+Even if you have killer content on your site and blog and you study your site analytics – so you know exactly which channel is bringing in the money – the question is how you get more and better traffic.
+Finding new channels inevitably involves some testing and learning, but you can always new test channels faster, be more flexible, and leverage existing customer data to plan your next testing hypotheses more efficiently.

 To help get you where you want to go, we spoke with 9 founders and marketing heads at 7-figure e-commerce companies who learned how to scale their customer acquisition channels for killer results.

-From turning loyal customers into brand ambassadors, to streamlining and automating inbound marketing strategies, here are 10 key lessons that will take your customer acquisition process to the next level.
+From turning loyal customers into brand ambassadors, to streamlining and automating inbound marketing strategies, here are 10 key lessons that can take your customer acquisition process to the next level.

 Lesson #1: Find Your Channel and Double Down

-Most successful e-commerce companies have tried-and-true customer acquisition channels, whether a social media platform or a landing page and email sales funnel that work like gangbusters.
+Most successful e-commerce companies have tried-and-tested customer acquisition channels that deliver, whether a well tined social media marketing strategy or an emailing and landing page combination sales funnel that delivers again and again.

 “Pursuing different channels was difficult for us because we didn’t have enough data to know exactly what we were going after,” Joshua Bingaman, the founder of HELM Boots, told us via email.